 Cherokee Sink is a rounded jade green pool, 90 by 50 m large, surrounded by 0.5 – 9 m high cliffs.
 It has steep sides under the water as well and is up to 24.4 m deep.
-Sinkhole has formed by a collapse of cave chamber and most likely was considerably deeper in the past.
+The sinkhole has formed by a collapse of the cave chamber and most likely was considerably deeper in the past.

 Lake is teeming with life – here live diverse fishes.
 Deeper sediments contain evidence of extinct animals: a tooth of sabertooth tiger has been found here.

 For generations this lake has been a beloved place for swimming.
-Unfortunately the lake has been used as an enormous waste deposit – on the bottom one can find countless bottles and cans, even motorcycles and home appliances.
+Unfortunately, the lake has been used as an enormous waste deposit – on the bottom one can find countless bottles and cans, even motorcycles and home appliances.
 Next to the sinkhole is a cemetery, established in 1850.
-In the late 1970s the gravestones from this cemetery were thrown in the sinkhole as well.
-Bottom is silted and the visibility in the water is poor.
-Lately it has been prohibited to swim here due to the algal blooms.
-Also the vegetation around the lake has been degraded by countless trails.
+In the late 1970s, the gravestones from this cemetery were thrown in the sinkhole as well.
+The bottom is silted and the visibility in the water is poor.
+Lately, it has been prohibited to swim here due to the algal blooms.
+Also, the vegetation around the lake has been degraded by countless trails.

 Groundwater analysis shows that Cherokee Sink is connected to Wakulla Spring and is a part of the longest underwater cave system in United States – the 51.4 km long Wakulla – Leon Sinks cave system.
 The actual passages have not been found yet and Wakulla – Leon caves are bypassing Cherokee Sink just 100 m from it.

 Cherokee Sink on the map